zoomed in mold spores

 But more than that, she had to worry about missing some of the couple’s critical moments.

-She didn’t know that musty smell in her basement was, in fact, toxic mold.
+She didn’t know that musty smell in her basement was toxic mold.
 And it was making her sick.

 Histamine Intolerance

-One of the main enzymes that breaks down histamine in the gut is Diamine Oxidase (DAO).
+One of the main enzymes that break down histamine in the gut is diamine oxidase (DAO).
 This enzyme is in your gut lining.

 This can contribute to Histamine Intolerance because the damaged gut lining cannot produce enough DAO.